mitsreese/Slack-Bot-to-access-Google-Drive-/README.md

 ## Pre Processing

--> Create a new GitHub OAuth Application.
+-> Create a new Google OAuth Application.
 -> Edit the .env file and manifest.yml as shown.
 -> Create a new Slack app using the edited manifest.yml.
 -> Edit the .env file.